MAdriaansens/Phylogeny_of_CPA/Step2_homology_search/README.md

   1) the stockholm file you want to parse
   2) the name you want to give to the output
   3) the 70% cut off, so if a sequence does not align for more than 70% it gets passed.
 For PF03600 the HMM is 336 aa so the threshold is 236.

+     It is important to run both parse_stockholm.py, the parse_stockholm_forHMMscan.py retrieves the ungapped version (used downstream in HMMscan) while the parse_stockholm.py retrieves the gapped version used for downstream tree inference.

     python parse_stockholm.py F03600_Euksequences_vsPF03600.sthk F03600_Euksequences_vsPF03600aligned.fasta 236
+    python parse_stockholm_forHMMscan.py F03600_Euksequences_vsPF03600.sthk F03600_Euksequences_vsPF03600aligned.fasta 236

   **Step 6.** Run HMMscan using the aligned part of the sequences instead of the full length protein.